Department of Physics

 7 : 1 (based on 2019 entry data)

 About the Department

-Students in Imperial’s Department of Physics join a vibrant research community, which is contributing to ground-breaking discoveries in fields such as string theory, the origins of the universe, particle physics, thermonuclear fusion, laser science, and materials physics, among many others.
+The Department of Physics is a vibrant research community, contributing to ground-breaking discoveries in fields such as string theory, the origins of the universe, particle physics, thermonuclear fusion, laser science, and materials physics, among many others.

 The Department’s strong links in industry are cemented by its Industry Club, which brings a number of direct benefits including supporting a third-year exchange programme with MIT (USA) and an annual recruitment fair.